APPLICATION PRIVACY POLICY

 Personal data of Sea Alert Application Users may be disclosed to the following recipients or categories of recipients:

-entities processing electronic or card payments — where a User purchases paid features in the Application using electronic or card payments, the Controller shares the User’s personal data with the selected payment processor acting on the Controller’s behalf to the extent necessary to process the User’s payment.
+Entities processing electronic or card payments — where a User purchases paid features in the Application using electronic or card payments, the Controller shares the User’s personal data with the selected payment processor acting on the Controller’s behalf to the extent necessary to process the User’s payment.

-accounting, legal and advisory service providers supporting the Controller (in particular an accounting office, law firm or debt collection agency) — the Controller shares the User’s personal data with the selected provider acting on its behalf only when and to the extent necessary to fulfil a processing purpose consistent with this privacy policy.
+Accounting, legal and advisory service providers supporting the Controller (in particular an accounting office, law firm or debt collection agency) — the Controller shares the User’s personal data with the selected provider acting on its behalf only when and to the extent necessary to fulfil a processing purpose consistent with this privacy policy.

-survey / review platform providers — where a User has agreed to submit a review of the Sea Alert Application, the Controller shares the User’s personal data with the selected provider of the review system acting on the Controller’s behalf, to the extent necessary to enable the User to submit a review through that system, in particular to send an invitation to the e-mail address provided by the User.
+Survey / review platform providers — where a User has agreed to submit a review of the Sea Alert Application, the Controller shares the User’s personal data with the selected provider of the review system acting on the Controller’s behalf, to the extent necessary to enable the User to submit a review through that system, in particular to send an invitation to the e-mail address provided by the User.

 PROFILING IN THE APPLICATION